bitfoundation/bitplatform/README.md

 To run the samples:

   1- Run Visual Studio as Administrator

-  2- Make sure that 80 port is free

-  3- Set Foundation.Test as startup project and run the samples.
+  2- Set Foundation.Test as startup project and run the samples.